Cognitive Ethnography Projects

 7. Listen through your interview and make an index of what it contains.
 This should be a list of topics discussed or events in the conversation with some indication of where they appear on the tape.
 Then choose one or two passages to transcribe.

-8. Transcribe about 1500 words using relaxed transcription techniques.
+8. Transcribe about 1000 words using relaxed transcription techniques.
 For this, you should just try to get all of the words that are said, including false starts and other disfluencies.

 10. Write up the index for your interview.
-Be sure to indicate on the index which sections of the interview were transcribed in relaxed and in detailed form.
-Type up the relaxed and the detailed transcription in clean form.
+Be sure to indicate on the index which sections of the interview were transcribed.
+Type up the transcription in clean form.
+Here is an example of an excellent Index and Transcript.

 Note: NO INFORMED CONSENT = NO GRADE.

-Project 5.
+Project 3.
 Cultural Models in Your Interview

 Goal: To find and document cultural models used in the construction of meaningful passages in your interview.